-Anne’s research focuses on enabling the teacher to take full advantage of the opportunities of the innovative learning environment to provide deeper learning for students.
+Anne’s research focuses on enabling the teacher to take full advantage of the opportunities of the innovative learning environment to provide deeper learning forstudents.
 Over the course of the project Anne will be looking at the existing evidence regarding how learning environments impact teacher mind frames and student deep learning.
-The research will involve gaining an overall picture, gathering data and presenting case studies across a wide variety of schools.
+The research will consider how teachers and teaching-teams adapt their practice in ILEs.

 Anne has worked in education for most of her professional life, starting as a primary school teacher, as well as holding positions in the non-profit sector, including state executive officer of an independent school system.
-Since 2010 she has been Director at Sydney Centre for Innovation in Learning (SCIL), an activity of Northern Beaches Christian School, which has been a leader in innovative school design.
-In this role she consults with a wide variety of schools in the areas of rethinking education, learning space design and leadership.
+From 2010 to 2008 she was Director at Sydney Centre for Innovation in Learning an activity of Northern Beaches Christian School, which has been a leader in innovative school design.
+Anne now consults with a wide variety of schools in Australia and internationally in the areas of rethinking education, learning space design and leadership.

 She holds a Masters of Special Education from the University of Sydney, with particular interest in student behaviour and how teachers can provide the optimal conditions for students to learn.

 Presentations: Anne regularly speaks at conferences in Australia and internationally on learning space design from an international perspective.
 These include:

 - March 2018: Workshop co-presenter at Talking Spaces Conference, Melbourne